Herbal Infusion: How to Prepare and Use TherapeuticallyUpdated: June 10, 2017Natural Remedies

 Once the herbs have steeped for the proper amount of time, strain out the plant matter and drink 2 cups per day if you weigh between 125 – 150 lbs until the infusion is used up.

 Add an additional one half cup per day for every 30-40 lbs additional weight.
 Similarly, if you weigh less than 125 lbs, reduce dosage by one quarter cup for every 15-20 lbs.

 Do you make and use herbal infusions on a regular basis?
 If so, which herbs do you use and for what purposes?
-This article describes how to use them to boost fertility.
-This article describes how to use them to combat seasonal allergies.
+Here are some ideas to get you started:

 Sarah, The Healthy Home Economist